 1. Get Educated

-Knowledge really is power when it comes to understanding how palm oil effects not only your life, but the lives of people and animals all across the world.
+Knowledge really is power when it comes to understanding how palm oil affects not only your life, but the lives of people and animals all across the world.
 Here are a few awesome resources that can help you understand the complex problems surrounding palm oil, and even help you identify which of your favorite brands source sustainable palm oil and which ones do NOT:

 - World Wildlife Fund Palm Oil Campaign